-- Electronic Tracking: DARS and BUSI - DARS provide you with straightforward, up-front access to your record, and your requirements.
-The BU Brian, is the central campus system that gives you access to DARS, registration, your GPA, your account status, and various other administrative and advising tools.
+- DARS and DegreeWorks provide you with straightforward, up-front access to your record, and your requirements.
+Student who entered Binghamton before fall 2013 use DARS.
+All other students who entered before fall 2013 and later use DegreeWorks.
+The BU Brian, is the central campus system that gives you access to DARS or DegreeWorks, registration, your GPA, your account status, and various other administrative and advising tools.

 - BU Brian: The BU Brian is a comprehensive collection of useful online applications.
 You can access everything from your student account, to online eRecruiting (job searching) on the BU Brian site.

 - How do I read DARS?
 The registrar has a comprehensive site that explains DARS in depth. you can learn how to access DARS, how to read DARS, and experiment with a clickable DARS.
 If you have more questions about understanding DARS and your requirements, don't hesitate to visit with an advisor.

 - Degree Planning is a Joint Effort - Binghamton University offers a variety of services which can assist you in developing a comprehensive plan.
 Students are strongly encouraged to take advantage of various practical and developmental opportunities including internships, practica, mentoring, campus community events.....the list continues.
 Here's some top University offices and programs that can offer further resources to help you identify and reach your goals.

 - The Career Development Center (CDC) If you're considering different careers while discerning your program of study, the CDC offers a wealth of resources - from a comprehensive library, to eRecruiting, to one-on-one counseling.
 The CDC is also a source for internship information and programming.
 Check out their website to see the hundreds of opportunities they provide.